Adults who work with children | Families First Partnership (FFP) programme

 Universal services

 Universal services for children and families are the everyday support systems that help all families thrive.
 These include things like health care, education, and early education and care, and are available to everyone in the community.
 You’ll find them in familiar places like schools, GP surgeries, and family hubs.
-These services play a vital role in supporting children’s rights and overall well-being.
+These services play a vital role in supporting children’s development and overall wellbeing.
 By promoting good health and development from the start, they help prevent the need for more specialist support later on.
 They’re inclusive, accessible, and designed to give every child the best possible start in life.
-This includes locally trusted organisations.
+This includes locally trusted organisations..

 In Stoke-on-Trent, Early Help is available through our Family Hubs.
 It supports families at the earliest signs of difficulty, helping children reach their full potential and preventing issues from escalating.
 Accessing Early Help involves an assessment and a tailored support plan.